chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 The `background` property MUST be a JSON boolean value either `true` or `false`.
 It is assumed that, when that property is not declared, it is set to `false`.
-When that property is set to `true` it indicates the Probe MUST not block and the next Action or Probe should immediatly be applied.
+When that property is set to `true` it indicates the Probe MUST not block and the next Action or Probe should immediately be applied.

 When a Probe references another Probe in the Experiment, the Probe MUST declare a single property called `ref`.